Brethren in Christ Church: Status

 At the denomination's 2006 General Conference, the Brethren in Christ Church in North America had about 295 churches in the United States and Canada.
 As of 2001, in the United States there were 20,739 members in 232 churches.
 Pennsylvania remains the hub of the denomination, with nearly half its congregations and a majority of its members.
 However, there are numerous congregations in other states, particularly Florida, Ohio, and California.
 Denominational headquarters is in Grantham, Pennsylvania, next to the Grantham BIC Church and Messiah University.

 There are 1,100 churches in 23 countries with a worldwide membership of around 80,000.
 The BIC church maintains some connection to its Mennonite-influenced heritage by partnering in ministry with the Mennonite Central Committee.

 The church organization is divided into seven regional conferences (each represented by a bishop who sits on the Leadership Council) and one subconference.
 The conferences are as follows: Allegheny, Atlantic, Great Lakes, Midwest, Pacific, Southeast, and Susquehanna; the subconference is centered around Miami, Florida, and focuses on Hispanic ministries.
 Messiah University in Grantham, and Niagara Christian Collegiate in Fort Erie, Ontario, Canada, are affiliated with the BIC.

 The church is also has affiliations with a number of camps, conference centers, and ministries, as well as Evangel Publishing House in Nappanee, Indiana, and Christian Light Bookstores in Indiana, Maryland, Pennsylvania, and Ohio.

 BIC Canada

 In 2012, the Canadian Conference of the Brethren in Christ and the General Conference of the Brethren in Christ recognized the advantage for both of being independent Churches.
 Both approved a separation affirmation.
-The result was the development of BIC Canada and the BIC in the USA.
+The result was the development of BIC Canada and the BIC in the US.
 They continue to work collaboratively with each other and yet recognize their distinctive national identities and structures.
 In 2017, BIC Canada changed its name to "Be in Christ Church of Canada."

 Be In Christ Canada has three different expressions of churches: Community Churches, The Meeting House, and Reunion.